1. Home

 a traditional Christmas tree

-This is our main Christmas tree and it is stunning.
-My husband and I were gifted this tree years ago and I love it just as much now as when we first received it.
-It is very traditional featuring heirloom ornaments, ticking stripe ribbon, and my late grandma’s angel as the tree topper.
+It is very traditional featuring heirloom ornaments, red ticking stripe ribbon, and my late grandma’s angel as the tree topper.

 a vintage truck ornament on a Christmas tree